kaki123/faceMatch/README.md

 # faceMatch

-The faceMatch directory is split up like this
+The folders faceMatch directory is split up like this

 ```bash
 faceMatch